How to record The Linden Tree

 Step 1 – Learn your part well

-Step 2 – Set up your recording tech
+Step 2 – Set up your recording device

 Ideally you want a place that is quiet, where you will not be interrupted.
 We prefer you do this indoors, as doing it outside might also capture the sounds of other people, traffic, birds and other animals, and wind.

-You want to choose a room that is not too echoey, ideally with furniture, clothes or soft surfaces that will absorb any echo.
-A good tip is to take a clothes hanger, hang some towels or bed sheets from it, and place it in front of you while you record.
+If possible, you want to choose a room that is not too echoey, ideally with furniture, clothes or soft surfaces that will absorb any echo.
+A good tip is to take a clothes hanger or rack, hang some towels or bed sheets from it, and place it in front of you while you record.
 Here are some photos of how people set up their home studios to get the cleanest audio.

-We know it’s getting hot this summer, but you might want to close any window while you are recording, to ensure the room is as quiet as possible, and open it again as soon as you are done.
+We know it’s getting hot this summer, but you might want to close any windows while you are recording, to ensure the room is as quiet as possible, and open them again as soon as you are done.

-Step 4 – Choose the best moment for recording
+Step 4 – Choose the best time for recording

-Set a time when you know you won’t be interrupted and you won’t be in a hurry.
-Also, ideally a time when noise from outside will be minimal.
+Do the recording at a time when you know you won’t be interrupted and you won’t be in a hurry.
+Also, ideally when noise from outside will be minimal.

-Before you start to record, pay attention to the sounds from outside the room.
+Before you start to record, pay attention to any noises in the room or coming from outside.
 Is there a loud appliance on, is there the noise of traffic or a passing train?
 Maybe wait a bit until the noise passes and then record.